 We also foresee several additional steps of the analysis that are not yet presented in the results section, as this study is still a work in progress.
 First, in addition to the continuous specification of the outcome variable, we will estimate the likelihood of passing above the threshold of clinical depression (Euro-D>3) with a linear probability model.
 Following the approach of (Banerjee, et al., 2007), we will also analyze the effects on two distinct orthogonal factors from the set of twelve depression symptoms that we obtained with a principal component analysis and identified as affective suffering and lack of motivation.

-Moreover, for both specifications of the outcome variable, we will consider a binary treatment variable, equal to 1 if ∆YTR>0, and a non-linear specification that compares respondents having 𝛥𝑌𝑇𝑅=0 with those 0<∆YTR<=1, 1<∆YTR<=2, and ∆YTR>2, allowing an exploration of the effects contingent upon the dose of treatment or, in other words, the scope of the reform.
+Moreover, for both specifications of the outcome variable, we will consider a binary treatment variable, equal to 1 if ∆YTR>0, and a non-linear specification that compares respondents having 𝛥𝑌𝑇𝑅=0 with those having 0<∆YTR≤1, 1<∆YTR≤2, and ∆YTR>2, allowing an exploration of the effects contingent upon the dose of treatment or, in other words, the scope of the reform.
 Finally, we anticipate conducting a series of sensitivity tests, such as extending our analysis to the early retirement schemes, focusing only on individuals who remain in the same occupation (to address the potential endogeneity of occupational change over time), iterative dropping out of countries from the sample (to account for the heterogeneity of pension systems and labor markets), and a random permutation of ∆YTR.

-Rresults
+Results

 Our results show that the overall effect of an increased work horizon on depression symptoms is positive across all individuals (β = 0.350, p < 0.001).
 A closer examination of gender differences reveals that the impact is more pronounced among females (β = 0.390, p < 0.01) than among males (β = 0.310, p < 0.05), with greater inequalities found between sub-samples constituted according to the job quality indices.